 The person will receive emergency treatment right away.
 This includes getting a breathing tube and breathing assistance.
 The person will likely be admitted to the hospital and placed in intensive care.

-After the condition is stable, the health care provider will get a medical history from family members and a more detailed physical examination will be done.
-This will include a careful examination of the nervous system.
+After the condition is stable, the health care provider will get a medical history from family members or friends and a more detailed physical examination will be done.
+This will include a careful examination of the brain and nervous system.

 Medical history questions may include:

 The outlook depends on the cause.
 There may be brain and nervous system injury and permanent brain damage, which can lead to: